Mattish/Railtype-PSM-Engine/README.md

 ~~~~~~~~~~~~
 A quad here being 18 vertex.

+CPU-based(single call with CPU model positioning)
+53 FPS 500 quads
+43 FPS 500 2quads(36 vertex)

-46 FPS on 500 quads with batch sending matrix as uniform
+GPU-based(batch sending matrix as uniform in 10s)
-53 FPS on 500 quads with single call with CPU model positioning
+46 FPS on 500 quads

-27 FPS on 500 2quads with batch sending matrix as uniform
+27 FPS on 500 2quads

-43 FPS on 500 2quads with single call with CPU model positioning
+With random models

+CPU-based:
+19fps 500 random model of 50 vertex each
+22fps 250 random model of 100 vertex each
+12fps 100 random model of 500 vertex each
+24fps 100 random model of 250 vertex each

+GPU-based:
+20fps 500 random model of 50 vertex each
+24fps 250 random model of 100 vertex each
+15fps 100 random model of 500 vertex each
+29fps 100 random model of 250 vertex each